ljdursi/ML-for-scientists/index.md

 * You don't get partial points for being close; there's no category A$\frac{1}{2}$.

-So classification algorithms spend a great deal of time looking for methods to as cleanly distringuish various categories as possible.
+So classification algorithms spend a great deal of time looking for methods to as cleanly distinguish various categories as possible.

 In some cases, it may be useful to have not only a "best guess" classification, but a quantitative measure of how much evidence there is in that assignment.